 Commercially produced fall scents (and flavors for that matter) tend to be made with potentially harmful chemical ingredients.
 In fact, there are Material Safety Data Sheets online for popular commercial air sprays that warn you of the potential health effects of the product.

 Commercial candles are a little different, especially when containing paraffin that burns into carcinogenic soot.
 While we know small amounts of exposure to these toxins won’t kill us, we should be conscious that “frequently lighting many candles in an unventilated space could lead to problems, and may aggravate asthma, cause allergy-like symptoms, or irritate the respiratory tract.”

-When we consider a common house cleaning routine that ends with a spray of chemicals, a lighting of toxin-releasing candles and more, we know there’s room for improvement.
+When we consider a common house cleaning routine that ends with a spray of chemicals, lighting of toxin-releasing candles, and more, we know there’s room for improvement.
 You don’t have to compromise a seasonal-smelling home for your conscious lifestyle, though.
 Here are several amazingly green ways to bring the magical scents of this season into your home today.

 1. Use Your Stove

 The easiest and quickest way to fill your home with the scents of fall is simply by placing a few cups of water into a pot on the stove.
 Bring this water to a boil, until the steam is really coming off the top.
 Next, shake 8-12 drops of fall inspiration essential oils into the pot.
 Turn the stove off and turn the fan on.
 The essential oils will quickly diffuse into the air, leaving behind a fresh aroma.
 Need the diffuser to work on more than the main level?
 Simply carry the steaming pot with you throughout the house to help diffuse the aroma.